shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-01-08-request-log-analyzer.markdown

 excerpt: ""
 ---

-We anaylze production logs time to time.There are many gems/tools available for it.But i found [request-log-analyzer][rla] a good tool to use.To install this gem use
+We anaylze production logs time to time.
+There are many gems/tools available for it.
+But i found [request-log-analyzer][rla] a good tool to use.
+To install this gem use
 {% highlight ruby %}
 gem install request-log-analyzer
 {% endhighlight %}